agama-project/agama-project.github.io/docs/user/boot_options/index.md

   ```

 - `systemd.unit`: standard way to change target for systemd boot.
 It is useful for head-less mode
-  when wayland neither browsers needs to be started locally.
+  when graphical interface neither browser needs to be started locally.

   ```text
   systemd.unit=multi-user.target